trivago/gollum/docs/src/gen/formatter/trim.rst

 Parameters
 ----------

-**LeftSeparator**

-  The string to search for.
-Searching starts from the left side of the data.
-If an empty string is given this parameter is ignored.
+**Characters** (default:  \t\r\n\v\f)

+  This value defines which characters should be removed from both ends of the data.
+The data to operate on is expected to be a string.
+  By default this is set to " \t\r\n\v\f".

+Parameters (from core.SimpleFormatter)
+--------------------------------------

+**Source**

+  This value chooses the part of the message the data to be formatted should be read from.
+Use "" to target the message payload; other values specify the name of a metadata field to target.
   By default this parameter is set to "".

-**RightSeparator**

-  The string to search for.
-Searching starts from the right side of the data.
-If an empty string is given this parameter is ignored.
+**Target**

+  This value chooses the part of the message the formatted data should be stored to.
+Use "" to target the message payload; other values specify the name of a metadata field to target.
   By default this parameter is set to "".

-**LeftOffset** (default: 0)

-  Defines the search start index when using LeftSeparator.
-  By default this parameter is set to 0.

-**RightOffset** (default: 0)

-  Defines the search start index when using RightSeparator.
-  Counting starts from the right side of the message.
-  By default this parameter is set to 0.

-Parameters (from core.SimpleFormatter)
---------------------------------------

 **ApplyTo**

-  This value chooses the part of the message the formatting should be applied to.
-Use "" to target the message payload; other values specify the name of a metadata field to target.
+  Use this to set Source and Target to the same value.
+This setting will be ignored if either Source or Target is set to something else but "".
   By default this parameter is set to "".